RetroDECK/ES-DE/THEMES-DEV.md

 https://github.com/lilbud/es-de-theme-stuff

-To test whether your theme set includes support for all ES-DE systems, download one of the following archives which contain ROMs directory structures fully populated with dummy files:
+To test whether your theme includes support for all ES-DE systems, download one of the following archives which contain ROM directory trees fully populated with dummy files:

 [ROMs_ALL_Unix.zip](tools/system-dirs-dummy-files/ROMs_ALL_Unix.zip)\
 [ROMs_ALL_macOS.zip](tools/system-dirs-dummy-files/ROMs_ALL_macOS.zip)\